vininha-carvalho/Automated-Liquidity-Management-and-Security-for-Solana-Projects/README.md

 The crypto market of 2024 requires professional solutions for those who operate with large capitals ($1M+).
 Conventional exchanges and DEXs are not suitable for “whales”: high commissions, slippage and lack of risk management tools destroy profits.

-QuantumWhale Trader Pro is the first platform created specifically for crypto investors and funds trading large volumes.
+QuantumWhale Trader Pro is the first crypto trading software created specifically for crypto investors and funds trading large volumes.
 It combines:
 - ✅ AI-algorithms for liquidity forecasting and order splitting.

 - ✅ Aggregator of 15+ exchanges (Binance, Bybit, Uniswap) with commission from 0.05%.